St. Nicholas’ Catholic Primary School

 - To teach children about the developing world, including how their environment and society have changed over time.

-- To help children understand Britain’s cultural heritage.
+- To help children understand Britain’s cultural heritage and its values

 - To enable children to develop and explore physical skills with increasing control and coordination